Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Discussion

 Moving beyond glint detections, the retrieval methods developed here for application to phase curves demonstrate that important information can be inferred from phase functions and that this information complements that gained from spectral observations.
 Importantly, inferences from phase curves can be accomplished with photometric observations that demand less exposure time than spectroscopic observations.
 The posteriors shown in Appendix~\ref{sec:corners} include inferences of the global coverage of optically thick clouds and the asymmetry parameter for backscattering from these clouds (which is constrained by Earth's slightly-increasing apparent albedo when the illumination is increased from quadrature to full phase).
 The coverage of thick clouds in Models 02, 05, and 07 is 10--20\%, which is somewhat smaller than the 30--60\% value sometimes quoted for thick clouds \citep{wood2012}.
 Potential explanations for this difference include, first, that the vertically optically thin aerosol component in the adopted models is likely also capturing some aspects of water cloud scattering and, second, the phase curve observations used here are more equator-dominated, which is a region of Earth that is known to be less cloudy \citep{katoetal2019}.
+Finally, a different fitted cloud fraction could be preferred if more-sophisticated, three-dimensional clouds treatments were adopted \citep{roccettietal2025a,roccettietal2025b,roccettietal2025c}.
 Other parameters for the cloud single-scattering phase function are not well-constrained.

 It is intriguing that Models 02, 05, and 07 find ``thin aerosol'' vertical optical depths of 0.1--0.3 with only weak forward scattering.
 This optical depth scale is in line with typical values for cirrus clouds \citep{heidingeretal2015} and for standard clearsky aerosol optical depth measurements \citep{feietal2019}.
 The fitting preference for more-isotropic scattering from these aerosols may stem from the assumption of pure scattering, where allowing the aerosols to have a non-unity single scattering albedo could maintain the proper apparent albedo contribution at high phase angles with a larger asymmetry parameter.
 As a related aside, large volcanic eruptions (e.g., the 1991 eruption of Mount Pinatubo) can increase stratospheric aerosol optical depths by more than 0.1 \citep{vernieretal2011}, implying phase curve monitoring for Earth-like exoplanets could reveal similar eruptive events.